-- 2. Put the H bracket on the transom and use a dummy PVC tube to find correct positioning where the shaft will be vertical side to side (fore and aft is not an issue at this point the H bracket is hinged). - > Traditional: if the transom is vertical or slopes forward from the deck, the bracket is fitted close to the deck line or on the deck. - ➤ Reverse and sugar scoop/platform: if the transom slopes aft from the deck, the H bracket is fitted as low as possible on the transom or on the counter underneath, but within the limits shown. - 3.
+- 2. Put the H bracket on the transom and use a dummy PVC tube to find correct positioning where the shaft will be vertical side to side (fore and aft is not an issue at this point the H bracket is hinged). - Traditional: if the transom is vertical or slopes forward from the deck, the bracket is fitted close to the deck line or on the deck. - Reverse and sugar scoop/platform: if the transom slopes aft from the deck, the H bracket is fitted as low as possible on the transom or on the counter underneath, but within the limits shown. - 3.
 DRILL HOLES Use the bracket flange as a template to mark the position of the two 3/8" (10 mm) clearance holes for the mounting bolts. - 4.
-TIMBER PAD If required, have ready a timber pad for between the bracket and the hull.
-See 'Timber Pad' above - 5.
+MOUNTING (& SPACER?)
+PAD If required, have ready the mounting pad for between the bracket flange and the hull.
+See 'Mounting Pad' above. - 5.
 BACKING PLATE Ensure use of a backing plate.
 See 'Backing Plate' above. - 6.
-BOLT FLANGE TO TRANSOM Bolt the H bracket securely on its timber pad to the hull using a sealing compound and 3/8" (10 mm) diameter stainless steel bolts. - 7.
 CHECK POSITIONING Before tightening the hull bolts fit the shaft assembly into the bracket with bolts (A) and (B) tightened only sufficiently to hold the shaft vertical to ensure the correct location of the bracket flange.
-Also be sure to check positioning of the grey shaft sleeve between the casting and the shaft tube. - 8.
+Also be sure to check positioning of the grey shaft sleeve between the casting and the shaft tube. - 7.
+BOLT FLANGE TO TRANSOM Bolt the H bracket securely on its mounting pad to the hull using a sealing compound and 3/8" (10 mm) diameter stainless steel bolts, and a backing plate on the inside. - 8.
 SHAFT CLAMP BOLTS You may choose to fit the real shaft at this point.
-Or, you may continue to use a PVC dummy shaft for positioning the secondary bracket. - Whenever you are ready to install the real shaft and tighten the H Bracket Bolts, be sure to follow the BOLT TIGHTENING SEQUENCE: - ➤ If you want, insert the SHAFT LOCKING PIN in the top hole and the fit the rudder (held in place with the RUDDER LOCKING PIN) to help confirm that the shaft is lined up vertically. - > Support the unit so that bolt B may be slackened off and the forward bolt A tightened first, hard.
+Or, you may continue to use a PVC dummy shaft for positioning the secondary bracket.

+Whenever you are ready to install the real shaft and tighten the H Bracket Bolts, be sure to follow the BOLT TIGHTENING SEQUENCE:

+- If you want, insert the SHAFT LOCKING PIN in the shaft's top hole and the fit the rudder (held in place with the RUDDER LOCKING PIN) to help confirm that the shaft is lined up vertically. - Support the unit so that bolt B may be slackened off and the forward bolt A tightened first, hard.
 Finally, tighten bolt B hard.